CHTC/chtc-website-source/file-availability.md

 accessible HTC resources including the UW Grid of campus pools, and the Open Science Grid.

-* Input File Limitations:
-HTCondor\'s file transfer can cause issues for submit server performance when too many jobs are transferring too much data at the same time.
-Therefore, HTCondor file transfer is only good for input files up to
-\~20 MB per file IF the number of concurrently-queued jobs will be 100 or greater.
-Even when individual files are small, there are issues when the total amount of input data per-job approaches 500 MB.
-For cases beyond these limitations, one of our other CHTC file delivery methods should be used.
-Remember that creating a \*.tar.gz file of directories and files can give your input and output data a useful amount of compression.

-* Output File Limitations:
-Because jobs are less likely to be completing at the same time, total job output size of up to 1 GB will not cause submit server performance issues, but it\'s always advantageous to create a \*.tar.gz file of all desired output before job completion (and to also delete the un-tar\'d files so they are not also transferred back).

 * Data Security:
 Files transferred with HTCondor transfer are owned by the job and protected by user permissions in the CHTC pool.
 When signaling your jobs